 Old Mate's Place

-Desigined to resemble a stack of bowls, Barangaroo House is one of a few seriously striking buildings perched by the harbour at Barangaroo.
+Designed to resemble a stack of bowls, Barangaroo House is one of a few seriously striking buildings perched by the harbour at Barangaroo.
 Its top floor is Smoke—a sophisticated rooftop terrace that peers over to Sydney's west, making it one of the best places to catch a sunset in Sydney.
 As the name suggests, food and drink are smoke-inspired.
-Cocktails get adventurous with liquids, ice and ingredients like rosemary and cinnamon all getting the smoke treatment—but you can still order a classic Negroni, or a vino from the 400-strong wine list.
-Executive Chef Tom Hayne's crab sambo, Wagyu slider and fried smoked brisket doughnuts are each the stuff of legend.
+Cocktails get adventurous with liquids, ice, and ingredients like rosemary and cinnamon all getting the smoke treatment—but you can still order a classic Negroni, or vino from the 400-strong wine list.
+Executive Chef Tom Hayne's crab sambo, wagyu slider, and fried smoked brisket doughnuts are both the stuff of legend.

 Meet Mrs Jones.
 She’s nestled on top of one of the city’s oldest pubs.
 She’s not the most obvious find so you’ll want to take the first doorway on the right in Sydney’s historic Kendall Lane and follow the stairs all the way to her entrance.
 The carefully curated list of cocktails is very much reflective of the venue, a mixture of traditional and contemporary.
 The team here offers all the classics, like negroni’s, sidecars and martini’s as well as apple and cinnamon sours (featuring Fireball whisky, yes please), oh-so-Aussie espresso martinis, and a gin, basil and passionfruit concoction called the "Chelsea smile".